-All properly processed proposals are routed to the OSP for the director's signature of approval for submission.
-Signed proposals are then routed to the Vice Chancellor for Research and Strategic Initiatives, the University's authorized representative, for the official or final signature of approval.
-The Vice Chancellor may sign for both the OSP and the ORSI.
+All properly processed proposals are routed to the OSP for the Pre-Award Specialist's signature of approval for submission.
+Signed proposals are then routed to the Vice Chancellor for Research and Strategic Initiatives/Authorized Organizational Representative (AOR) for the official or final signature of approval.
+PI/PDs are not authorized to sign or submit proposals on behalf of SUBR.